 The United States Medical Licensing Program administers a series of examinations.
 Most states accept passing of these examinations as a means of obtaining licensure for the practice of medicine.

-For graduating classes 2015 or later, The University of Massachusetts Medical School requires successful passage of Steps 1 and 2 (Clinical Skills and Clinical Knowledge) of the U.S. Medical Licensing Examinations.
+Successful passage of Steps 1 and 2 (Clinical Skills and Clinical Knowledge) of the U.S. Medical Licensing Examinations is a graduation requirement.